fadelardi/recipe-app/README.md

 - Use friendly, informal language, and personal pronouns to feel the user welcome:
 ![Screenshot 2024-06-28 162428](https://github.com/fadelardi/recipe-app/assets/29372822/1d4a3fa2-9cd0-4fb0-a6d0-7a69a4f619dd)

+## User Stories

+Business personas: Occasional User and Regular User.

+1. As OU, I want quickly find some recipes, so that I can get to cooking without losing much time.
+2. As OU, I want to understand at a glance when there are no recipes, so that I can start my search again.
+3. As RU, I want to easily be able to add ingredients, so that I can get relevant recipes from what I have at home.
+4. As RU, I want to be able to remove ingredients quickly, so that I can adjust to different ingredient combinations.

 ## How to Run Locally

 - Check out code.
-Create PG database.
+Create PG database, "recipe_app"
-- Name DB "recipe_app" and create user recipe with password recipe (or change in `database.yml`)
+- Create user `recipe` with password `recipe` (or change in `database.yml`)
-- Use Rake task `import_recipes_json[./recipe-data-sample.json]` to populate db (data not supplied in repo).
+- Use Rake task `rails import_recipes_json[./recipe-data-sample.json]` to populate db (data not supplied in repo).
 The data should be local JSON file and formatted this way:

 ```javascript
 [{